ivanj1935/hello-world2/README.md

 # hello-world2
-This repository tests how Git works
+This repository tests how GitHub and Git (two different things!) work